steotia/dockerized-gitbook/dockerizing-an-app.md

 # Exercise 3.0.1

-Start from a Base image of your choice and do the following
+Start from a Base image of your choice and do the following \(I have taken example of a node app, you are free to do the same with a programming language of your choice\)

 **Exercise 3.0.1.1** build a NPM executable